-MINI Clubman estate
+MINI Clubman estate review

 “With its unconventional styling and twin boot doors, the MINI Clubman offers an appealingly left-field alternative to the traditional family hatchback”

 - Some won’t like styling

 MINI launched the Clubman estate in 2007, building on the success of the hatchback by offering the MINI design and image to buyers who needed something bigger and more practical.

 The Clubman badge was resurrected and instead of being a conventional five-door hatch, the car was somewhat unusual; it was a MINI-based estate car with two side-hinged tailgate ‘barn doors’, plus a rear-hinged passenger door on the driver's side.
 Naturally, the latter opened on the opposite side to the average British pavement, which in truth wasn’t ideal for UK buyers.